 Adding an Automatic Database Log Backup Schedule to a Schedule Policy

-Applies to: Microsoft SQL Server, Oracle, Oracle RAC, SAP for Oracle, Notes Database traditional log backups
+Applies to: Microsoft SQL Server, MongoDB, Oracle, Oracle RAC, SAP for Oracle, SAP HANA, Notes Database traditional log backups

 You can automatically run a database log backup by adding an automatic schedule to a schedule policy.
 The database log backup is automatically run when specific criteria are met, for example, run a backup when the archive log destination fills up to a specified capacity.
 Automatic backups of database log files use the data protection resources more efficiently because they only run backup jobs when there is enough data to back up.
 A non-automatic schedule runs the backup at the specified date and time, even if there is not enough data to back up.

 Take the following into consideration when planning your log backup schedule:

 Note: These considerations do not apply for the SAP HANA agent.
 The agent only supports log caching with automatic database log backup schedules.

 - The number of transactions that the database generates